Song Cycle (album): Side two

 "By the People" is the album's most overtly political composition, addressing Cold War tensions through Andrews Sisters-inspired vocal harmonies, extended pauses bridged by decaying tape echoes, and a spatially dislocated violin solo.
 Lyrically, it draws parallels between the American South and czarist Russia.
 The track opens with a tremulous violin arpeggio by Goodatieff, intended to evoke Cold War-era anxiety.
-Parks incorporated balalaikas, embracing the Brazilian concept of desafinado—imperfect tuning that yields expressive texture—through their doubled strings.
-(Note: Herschberg navigated technical limitations to integrate late-added balalaika parts without overwriting existing tracks, while Botnick later resolved their fragmented placement across multi-track channels.)
-Parks cited influences ranging from White Russian émigrés in the U.S. to the pervasive intrigue of the post-Cuban Missile Crisis era, alongside personal reflections on his brother Ben's mysterious death.
+Parks incorporated balalaikas, embracing the Brazilian concept of desafinado through their doubled strings.
+His cited influences were White Russian émigrés in the U.S. and the post-Cuban Missile Crisis era, alongside personal reflections on his brother Ben's death.
 The song employed wordplay: "I thought about Caucasus and Georgia, and those became a springboard for puns, more lyrics born of a free relationship in meaning."